backstage/backstage/.changeset/itchy-kiwis-unite.md

 '@backstage/plugin-explore': patch
 ---

-Extracted generic EntityExplorerContent component so that it is easy to show any component kinds in their own tab in the Explore page.
+Extracted generic `EntityExplorerContent` component so that it is easy to show any component kinds in their own tab in the explore page.